 A second option for both students and visitors is to purchase a daily permit for $5.
-Yellow daily permit machines (click here for map) are installed at various locations on campus.
+Yellow daily permit machines are installed at various locations on campus.
+Visit the Campus Map page to find daily permit machine locations.
 Place the daily permit face up on the driver’s side, front dashboard so that it is visible to the Public Safety staff.

 Yes, permits for additional vehicles and replacement permits are sold online.
 You must report your permit if it is lost or stolen to the DPS office.

 Citation disputes are handled at the Public Safety office.

 You may appeal your citation on the Citation Processing Center website Be sure to have your vehicle plate or citation to complete the appeal.

 All appeals must be completed within (21) days of issuance of the citation, after (21) days you cannot appeal the citation and late fess are accessed.